-$$(\lambda xy.\,y)(\underbrace{(\lambda x.\,xx)a}) \to{\beta} \underbrace{(\lambda xy.\,y)(aa)}{\beta} \to{\beta} \lambda y.\,y$$ $$\underbrace{(\lambda xy.\,y)((\lambda x.\,xx)a)}{\beta} \to{\beta} \lambda y.\,y$$ $M_1 \to M_2 \to M_3 \to M_4 \leftarrow M_5 \leftarrow M_6 \to M_7 \leftarrow M_8 \leftarrow M_9$ then we would write $M_1 \stackrel{}{\leftrightarrow} M_9$.
-Turing Completeness The λ -calculus can represent all computable functions.173 The untyped λ -calculus is Turing complete.
-This is usually shown not by mimicking a Turing machine in the λ -calculus, but rather by exploiting the fact that the Turing computable functions are the same class as the μ -recursive functions.
-In a lecture on theory of computation, you have probably learned that the μ -recursive functions are obtained from the primitive recursive functions by so-called unbounded minimalization, while the primitive recursive functions are built from the 0-place zero function, projection functions and the successor function using composition and primitive recursion [LP81].
+$$(\lambda xy. y)(\underline{(\lambda x. xx)a}) \rightarrow{\beta} \underline{(\lambda xy. y)(aa)} \rightarrow{\beta} \lambda y. y$$ $$\underline{(\lambda xy. y)((\lambda x. xx)a)} \rightarrow{\beta} \lambda y. y$$ Turing Completeness The λ -calculus can represent all computable functions.171 171The untyped λ -calculus is Turing complete.
+This is usually shown not by mimicking a Turing machine in the λ -calculus, but rather by exploiting the fact that the Turing computable functions are the same class as the μ -recursive functions [HS90, chapter 4].
+In a lecture on theory of computation, you have probably learned that the μ -recursive functions are obtained from the primitive recursive functions by so-called unbounded minimalization, while the primitive recursive function are built from the 0-place zero function, projection functions and the successor function using composition and primitive recursion [LP81].
 The proof that the untyped λ -calculus can compute all μ recursive functions is thus based on showing that each of the mentioned ingredients can be encoded in the untyped λ -calculus.
 While we are not going to study this, one crucial point is that it should be possible to encode the natural numbers and the arithmetic operations in the untyped λ calculus.
 8.2 Simple Type Theory λ^{\rightarrow} Motivation: Suppose you have constants 1, 2 with usual meaning.
 Is it sensible to write 1 2 (1 applied to 2)? λ^{\rightarrow} (simply typed λ -calculus, simple type theory) restricts syntax to "meaningful expressions".
-In untyped λ -calculus, we have syntactic objects174 called terms (\rightarrow p.151).
-We now introduce syntactic objects called types175.
+In untyped λ -calculus, we have syntactic objects172 called terms (\Rightarrow p.154).
+We now introduce syntactic objects called types173.